Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Pre-Master's programme

-If the Admissions Board has decided that you don't meet the admissions requirements for the Master's programme, students can enrol in the Minor Computational Science (30 EC) at the UvA.
-This minor programme is the pre-Master's programme and will train you in mathematics and programming in preparation for the Master's programme.
+The Admissions Board may decide that you do not meet the entry requirements for admission to the Master’s programme.
+In some cases, they give the student in question the advice to do a Pre-Master’s programme first.
+Those students can submit a request for admission to the Minor Computational Science (30 EC) at the UvA.
+This minor programme is the Pre-Master’s programme and will train you in mathematics and programming in preparation for the Master's programme.
 The minor programme runs from September to January.
-If you successfully complete the minor, you will receive confirmation of admission to the Master's programme in the subsequent academic year.
+Students who successfully complete the minor programme will be admitted to the Master’s programme in the subsequent academic year.

 Accreditation and academic title